tibordome/cosmic_profiles/docs/source/index.rst

 - supports

   - 'direct' datasets (i.e. index catalogue provided by user) and
-  - *GADGET*-style FoF / SUBFIND HDF5 snapshot files
+  - *GADGET*-style HDF5 snapshot files

-    - density and shape profile determination for dark matter halos, gas particle halos and star particle halos
+    - all functionalities available for dark matter halos, gas particle halos and star particle halos
-    - velocity dispersion tensor eigenaxes determination
+    - in addition, allows for velocity dispersion tensor eigenaxes determination
 - halo density profile estimation using direct binning and kernel-based approaches
   - user can choose between direct binning into spherical shells and
   - direct binning into ellipsoidal shells